olifer97/interpreter-scheme/app/README.md

-# app
+# Scheme Interpreter

-A Clojure library designed to ... well, that part is up to you.
+Scheme interpreter.
+Dialect of LISP.

+Inspired in:
+- SCM version 5f2.
+- Copyright (C) 1990-2006 Free Software Foundation.

 ## Usage

-FIXME
+- To run interpreter: `lein run`

+    - Then `(load "demo")` to run scheme demo
+    - Then `(load "jarras")` to run jarras problem.

+- To run tests: `lein test`

 ## License

-Copyright © 2021 FIXME
+Copyright © 2021

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at